FadwaFouad/Sudan_Tourism_App/README.md

 .
 Users can show  contents on Arabic and English Languages.

 .
-Users can view details about city by open Wikipidia page.
+Users can view details about city by open Wikipidia web page.

 # Tools & technique
-SudanTourApp developed using Flutter framework from Google and Vs code Editor.
-The app uses flutter widgets to get beautiful design.
-Also, App use l10n to add multiaple languages.Webview used to access web throuh app.
+SudanTourApp developed using Flutter framework.
+The App show content in Arabic and English Languages, Webview lib used to access web throuh app, and use provider as state management.

 #  Screens